GtkBuilder and UI file

 • 33-34: Creates a GtkBox instance boxh and appends it to boxv as the first child.

 • 36-41: Creates three dummy labels.
 The labels dmy1 and dmy3 has a character width of ten.
-The other label dmy2 has hexpand property which is set to be TRUE.
-This makes the label expands horizontally as long as possible.
+The other label dmy2 has the hexpand property set to TRUE.
+This makes the label expand horizontally to be as long as possible.

 • 42-45: Creates four buttons.